davidbarone/Dbarone.Net.Proxy/README.md

 # Dbarone.Net.Proxy
-A .NET Proxy / Decorator generator.
+A .NET Proxy / Decorator generator using interceptors.

 Although .NET Core does not including remoting functionality or the RealProxy class found in .NET Framework, it does include a DispatchProxy class in the `System.Reflection` namespace which can be used for basic aspect oriented programming (AOP) use cases like logging, caching, and security.